 “I’m sorry, we were deep in conversation,” the boy tried to peer over my shoulder and obviously saw Noah because he blushed giving me a sly grin.
 I indicated for him to come in, which he did shutting the door behind himself, “Privacy screen on please,”

 “What was that?”
 Nate asked as the buzzing indicated the room was shielded.

 “It’s a shield, of sorts, stops bugs from transmitting and people hearing conversations,” Noah explained, “My guess would be, when the door is closed it creates a circuit allowing the room to be shielded,”

 “Wow,” Nathan looked amazed.
-I turn the time to look at him; he seemed to have recovered well from his attack at Christmas.
-From what I’ve heard he visits Mac every few weeks to see how he is getting on and that there are no side effects.
+I took the time to look at him; he seemed to have recovered well from his Christmas attack.
+From what I’ve heard, he visits Mac every few weeks to see how he is getting on, but there seemed to be no side effects.